 Chronic effusions are best treated by treating the cause, if known.
 Recurrent or persistent symptomatic effusions may be treated with balloon pericardiotomy or a surgical pericardial window.
 Recurrent effusion due to malignant tumor invasion may be treated with sclerosing drugs.
 Asymptomatic effusions of unknown cause may require only observation.

-Congestion in chronic constrictive pericarditis may be alleviated with bed rest, salt restriction, and diuretics.
+Congestion in chronic constrictive pericarditis may be alleviated with salt restriction and diuretics.
 Digoxin is indicated only if atrial arrhythmias or ventricular systolic dysfunction is present.
-Symptomatic constrictive pericarditis (eg, with dyspnea, unexplained weight gain, a new or increased pleural effusion or ascites) and those with markers of chronic constriction (eg, cachexia, atrial fibrillation, hepatic dysfunction, pericardial calcification) usually require pericardial resection.
+Patients with symptomatic constrictive pericarditis (eg, with dyspnea, unexplained weight gain, a new or increased pleural effusion, or ascites) and those with markers of chronic constriction (eg, cachexia, atrial fibrillation, hepatic dysfunction, pericardial calcification) usually require pericardial resection.
 However, patients with mild symptoms, heavy calcification, or extensive myocardial damage may be poor surgical candidates.
-The mortality rate for pericardial resection may approach 40% in New York Heart Association (NYHA) functional class IV patients.
+The mortality rate for pericardial resection may approach 40% in New York Heart Association (NYHA) functional class IV patients (see Table 2: New York Heart Association (NYHA) Classification of Heart Failure).
 Patients who have constrictive pericarditis due to irradiation or a connective tissue disorder are especially likely to have severe myocardial damage and may not benefit from pericardial resection.
 Patients with newly diagnosed constrictive pericarditis who are hemodynamically stable and without evidence of chronic constriction may be given a 2- to 3-mo trial of anti-inflammatory drugs, rather than pericardiectomy.